-The following types of violations were recorded (please see Table 5, one case may include several different types of violations):
+The following types of violations were recorded (please see Table 5, the total number of violations exceeds the number of cases because one case may include several different types of violations):

 Table 5.
 Distribution of documented cases of violations of LGBT rights in Ukraine for the first 9 months of 2016, showing the types of violations.